Rush University Forum 2015

 Note 1: If you think you have a discovery or invention, please contact Shrijay (Jay) Vijayan, PhD, MBA Associate Director, Intellectual Property Office at Rush prior to Monday, March 2nd to discuss the discovery and options for protecting it.
 Once the abstract is published or the poster is presented, you may have lost certain rights in the invention.

-Note 2: The John E. Ware Patient Experience Research Award is given annually to the student project at Rush which uses patient feedback in the most innovative or effective manner.
+Note 2: The Irwin Press Patient Experience Research Award is given annually to the student project at Rush which uses patient feedback in the most innovative or effective manner.
 Patient feedback is defined as any as any system of obtaining information from patients/family members about their thoughts, feelings, emotions, actions or evaluation of their health care experience or activities.
-The award is named in honor of John E. Ware, a pioneer in the systematic use feedback from patients to improve their care.
-While at the Rand Corporation he was the Principal Investigator of the Medical Outcomes Study which developed the widely used SF-36 Health Survey.
+The award is named in honor of Irwin Press, PhD.
+While a professor of Anthropology at the University of Notre Dame, he co-founded of Press Ganey Associates, which developed one of the most widely used patient satisfaction surveys.
 The award comes with a $100 honorarium from the Patient Experience Research Initiative of the Department of Health Systems Management.

 Poster Template (PowerPoint File 422K)